nataliepopescu/oopsla21-artifact/README.md

 ### Functional Badge Requirements

-- Artifact supports all major claims made by paper (outlined in this document by all of the Figures and Tables)
+- Artifact supports all major claims made by paper (outlined in this document by the Figures and Tables)
 - Artifact documents detailed steps for result reproduction and lists any potential deviations from what the paper claims

 Deviations:

 - All but Figure 7 and Table 3 are performance results and will vary, but we describe trends and patterns to look for
-- A full evaluation takes almost 19 hours, but we offer reviewers a fast path that can complete in about an hour
+- A full evaluation takes almost 19 hours, but we offer reviewers a fast path that can complete in about three hours

 ### Reusable Badge Requirements

-- Future researchers can run this artifact on more libraries and applications by cloning their source code here
+- Future researchers can run this artifact on more libraries and applications by cloning their source code
 - Future researchers building off this artifact can do so by adding new benchmarks and their arguments
 - Future researchers can directly modify `Nader.py` to improve its exploration algorithm
 - Artifact source code can be reused as separate components much in the same way as the individual plots are generated